Liberal Arts and Critical Issues (GEED 490) is a required part the of General Education program taken during the senior year.

 - engages seniors and faculty in meaningful conversation, and connects to life after college

-The Fall 2013 topic is the State of the World.
-Monday lectures are open to the campus and a schedule can be found in the brochure.
+The Spring 2014 topic is the State of the Union.
+Monday lectures are open to the campus and a schedule will be posted soon.
 This course also had a resource website with links to many websites, articles and books on State of the Union.

-On Monday, November 25, 2013, about 50 student research exhibits will be on display from noon to 4 p.m.
+On Monday, April 14, 2014, about 50 student research exhibits will be on display from noon to 4 p.m.
 These exhibits will represent the culmination of the semester’s work for the students participating in Liberal Arts and Critical Issues this semester.
 Displays will be located in the EHS Atrium and Hoover Lower Lobby.

 Spring 2012 Christians and American Culture